allendomingo/StoreInventory/.github/ISSUE_TEMPLATE/be-feature-request.md

 ---

 **DoD**
-Add a list of requirements to be completed for this task to be considered "Done".
+- [ ] Checklist of requirements to be completed for this issue to be considered done

 **Endpoint**
 URL/s of the endpoint/s to be developed